2025 British Open: Round two (last 64)

 The interior of the arena at the Centaur in Cheltenham, pictured during the event.

 The world number 55 Stan Moody, recently a quarter-finalist at the 2025 Wuhan Open, made a century of 132 as he moved into a 3–1 lead over Kyren Wilson, the 2024 World Champion.
 Wilson made an 82 break in the fifth frame, but Moody secured a 4–2 victory by winning frame six.
 Calling it his "best win on tour," Moody said afterwards: "Beating Ding [at the 2025 Wuhan Open] was very good but this tops it, on ITV in front of a big crowd in Cheltenham.
 I tried to stay as calm as I could towards the end and managed to get over the line."
 Higgins trailed Lisowski 0–2 and 2–3 but won the sixth frame on the colours and then took the deciding frame with a century of 132.
 Following his second consecutive victory in a decider, Higgins said: "I am so lucky to still be in the tournament.
 I really need to improve.
 I know I have not put the effort into practice and you get what you deserve.
 I should have gone out in the first round.
 But the last frame today did give me some confidence."
-Williams, another Class of '92 player, also came from 2–3 behind to beat the world number 61 Sanderson Lam in a decider.
+Williams came from 2–3 behind to beat the world number 61 Sanderson Lam in a decider.

-Zhao beat Stuart Bingham 4–1, making centuries of 127 and 133 to become the first player to reach 20 centuries for the season.
+Zhao beat Stuart Bingham 4–1, making centuries of 127 and 133.
 Facing Bai, Zhang Anda made three consecutive centuries of 101, 130, and 125 as he took a 3–1 lead.
-Bai recovered to tie the scores at 3–3 in her effort to become the first woman to win a match at a ranking event against a top-16 opponent.
+Bai recovered to tie the scores at 3–3 as she attempted to become the first woman to defeat a top-16 opponent in a ranking tournament.
 However, Zhang won the decider to advance.
 Mertens whitewashed Evans, the other female player in the last 64.
 McGuigan defeated He Guoqiang, winning the deciding frame on the last black.
-Anthony McGill defeated Gary Wilson 4–1, although Wilson made the tournament's highest break of 144 in the frame he won.
+Anthony McGill eliminated Gary Wilson 4–1, although Wilson made the tournament's highest break of 144 in the frame he won.
 Robertson defeated Xu Si by the same score.
 Allen advanced by beating Bulcsú Révész, also by a 4–1 scoreline, while Iulian Boiko defeated Craigie 4–2.